garylirocks/quickrefs/azure-networking.markdown

 Concepts:

 - **DNS Zone** corresponds to a domain name, parent and children zones could be in different resource groups
-- A **record set** is a collection of records in a zone that have the same name and type (e.g. multiple IP addresses for name 'www' and type 'A')
+- A **record set** is a collection of records in a zone that have the same name and type, e.g.
+  - multiple IP addresses for name 'www' and type 'A'
+  - "CNAME" record sets can only have one record at most

 Features: